 The BiSon64-ET-B features the BiSon64-ET along with a baffle mounted to the housing in order to reduce albedo stray light.

 The MAUS is a fine sun sensor specially developed for the CubeSat and small satellites market.
-Building on Lens R&D’s BiSon64-ET development experience, the MAUS product focuses on the unique requirements of small satellites and is designed to combine a high radiation tolerance, as needed for interplanetary missions (tested to be > 9Mrad), with the low profile required for efficient mounting on CubeSats.
+Building on Lens R&D’s BiSon64-ET development experience, the sensor is designed to combine a high radiation tolerance, as needed for interplanetary missions (tested to be > 9Mrad), with the low profile required for efficient mounting on CubeSats.